gazebosim/gz-fuel-tools/README.md

-# Ignition Fuel Tools: Classes and tools for interacting with Ignition Fuel
+# Gazebo Fuel Tools: Classes and tools for interacting with Gazebo Fuel

 **Maintainer:** nate AT openrobotics DOT org